ScooterK/40-dev-projects/README.md

 	correct position of answer in array
 }

+show number of questions there are and number that have been answered

 on page load questions and randomized and the answer order is randomized.

 logic can dictate if need for radio buttons or checkboxes depending on how many correct answers

 Ask for a hint
 	hint removes two false answers.

+click on

 click event that checks the answer selected is correct